 Cervical cancer is the second most common cancer in women in less developed countries and is the fifth most common cancer in women worldwide.
-In 2012 there were nearly 530,000 new cases of cervical cancer patients in the world [1].
-There are 60,000 new cases diagnosed with cervical cancer each year in China, which account for about 29% of the world's total new incidence [2].
-The screening and early detection initiative through the "National Cervical Cancer Screening Program" survivorship [3].
-However, the majority of women in China diagnosed with cervical cancer receive surgery, often combined with radiotherapy and/or chemotherapy.
+In 2012 there were nearly 530,000 new cases of cervical cancer patients in the chemotherapy.
 The side effects of multimodality therapy can adversely affect sexuality and sexual function, resulting in emotional and marital relationship distress [4, 5].